liamh101/nessus-url-resolver/README.md

 Currently I'd like to add the following:

 - [] Improve reference regex
-- [] Script outputs copy of file with oringal filename referenced
+- [] Script outputs copy of file with original filename referenced
 - [] optional verbose levels